aidangreen99/ChessTester/README.md

 # ChessTester
-I want to make chess but I am ass at programming
+I want to make chess but I am booty at programming